AnupJoseph/utils/content/post/hello-world/index.md

 date: 2022-03-06 00:00:00+0000
 image: cover.jpg
 categories:
+    - Basics
-    - Example Category
+    - New Cats
 tags:
+    - First Tag
-    - Example Tag
+    - Second Tag
+    - trier
+    - Good tag
 ---

 Welcome to Hugo theme Stack.
 This is your first post.
 Edit or delete it, then start writing!